• /

 • Each PV must have a separate copy of the directories.
 For example, a cluster with n Minion replicas must have n PVs, each with their own copy of directories

-• The directories and files must be added prior to the Minion boot up, otherwise the Minion must be restarted to detect the updates
+• The directories and files must be added before the Minion boot-up, otherwise, the Minion must be restarted to detect the updates

 Custom node modules